ACT Disability Duty Concession Scheme (DDCS) — full stamp duty exemption

 The administering body is the ACT Revenue Office.
 The scheme is processed through the office directly rather than through myGov or a bank, because conveyance duty is an ACT territory tax.
 The buyer or their conveyancer lodges the concession claim against the settlement contract, and the office assesses the NDIS funding-package evidence before adjusting the duty payable at settlement.

 The design intent is to lower the entry cost of home ownership for NDIS participants whose disability creates a lifelong need for attendant care, recognising that an accessible home is often more expensive and that duty is a large upfront barrier.
-The DDCS differs from the companion Severe Disability Duty Exemption in the same cluster: this scheme is a capped concession tied to an NDIS package, while the exemption removes all duty and is tied to a qualifying pension.
-A buyer chooses the path that matches their evidence — NDIS package versus pension — and the value of each path diverges sharply once the property price climbs.
+From 2026-27 the scheme is a full conveyance duty exemption at any property value — the previous $1,020,000 cap and $35,238 limit are removed.
+The DDCS sits alongside the companion Severe Disability Duty Exemption in the same cluster: both now remove all duty at any value, and the difference is the evidence gate — this scheme is tied to an NDIS funding package, while the exemption is tied to a qualifying pension.
+A buyer chooses the path that matches their evidence — NDIS package versus pension.

 How Much Can You Get?

 The amount type is eligibility_only, so there is no single flat dollar headline.
-The value is the conveyance duty you avoid, and the rule note defines two bands.
-A property valued at $1,020,000 or below attracts a full waiver — the duty drops to zero.
-Above $1,020,000 the concession is capped at a maximum of $35,238, and the buyer pays whatever duty remains after that cap is subtracted.
+The value is the conveyance duty you avoid.
+From 2026-27 there is a single band: a qualifying property attracts a full waiver at any value — the duty drops to zero.
+The previous $1,020,000 threshold and the $35,238 concession limit are removed, so there is no longer a partial-waiver band above any cap.

-To audit the saving yourself, work through three steps.
+To audit the saving yourself, work through two steps.
 First, look up the standard ACT conveyance duty for your contract price on the ACT Revenue Office duty scale.
-Second, if the price is at or below $1,020,000, the entire duty is waived and your saving equals that scale figure.
-Third, if the price is above $1,020,000, subtract the $35,238 cap from the standard duty to find the duty you still pay, and your saving is the $35,238 cap.
+Second, the entire duty is waived and your saving equals that scale figure, regardless of the contract price.

-No multiplier, no reduces_if, and no date_windows are attached to this rule, so nothing further tapers the figure.
-The only moving part is the contract price relative to the $1,020,000 threshold, and the concession is applied once per qualifying purchase.
+No multiplier, no reduces_if, and no date_windows are attached to this rule, so nothing tapers the figure.
+From 2026-27 the contract price no longer changes the outcome — the full duty is waived at any price, and the concession is applied once per qualifying purchase.

 Eligibility Conditions